Cocaine Use And Memory Loss

 Seek Help For Cocaine Abuse

-Because of cocaine’s effects on the brain when it is used on a long-term basis, it is imperative that anyone who struggles with an addiction to cocaine and suffers memory problems gets treatment as soon as possible.
+Because of cocaine’s effects on the brain when it is used on a long-term basis, anyone who struggles with a cocaine addiction and suffers from memory problems must get treatment as soon as possible.
 The best drug rehab centers to treat cocaine abuse can help them safely detox and offer behavioral and other therapies to help them recover.

 Otherwise, they will risk having their short-term and long-term memory permanently damaged from cocaine use.
 They could also end up having a stroke or grand mal seizure because of the way the drug thickens the blood vessel walls and makes them spasm.